scala-native/scala-native/docs/contrib/build.rst

     $ sbt
     > rebuild

-If you want to run all the tests and benchmarks, which take awhile you can run the `test-all` command after the systems builds.
+If you want to run all the tests and benchmarks, which takes awhile, you can run the `test-all` command after the systems builds.

 Normal development workflow